 What about some concealed health risks you may not even know about until you’re deep into your DIY project, like suffering from coming into contact with asbestos?
 It’s certainly a possibility if your home was built in the period spanning from the 1930s right up to the late 1980s.

-In addition to most DIYers not really considering their health risk exposure when taking on DIY projects, most of them don’t even know how they’d go about trying to get some legal recourse, as suggested by the rather modest number of Slater and Gordon injury claims the law firm is called upon to assist with as far as that branch of their legal services offering is concerned.
+Apart from that, most DIYers don’t really consider their health risk exposure when taking on DIY projects either.
+In fact, most of them don’t even know how they’d go about trying to get some legal recourse, as suggested by the rather modest number of Slater and Gordon injury claims the law firm is called upon to assist with as far as that branch of their legal services offering is concerned.
 There should certainly be a lot more claims filed, but I guess it’s understandable why there aren’t as many as there should be.
-Most people don’t even know that they have solid grounds for legal recourse in the event of an injury or development of a health issue resulting from a DIY project gone wrong.
+Most people don’t even know that they have solid grounds for legal recourse in the event of an injury or the development of a health issue resulting from a DIY project gone wrong.

 I mean you’d perhaps think that you only have yourself to blame, but that’s not explicitly the case.
 The legal grounds for the possible recourse you may have are based on the fact that if the health ailment or injury develops as a result of something which isn’t your fault, i.e. you didn’t commission for asbestos to be used in the wall lining of your house – then you have grounds to claim and you have a good chance of getting the compensation due to you.